cunrein/oa-elevator/README.md

 It has three elevators to choose from `Simple`, `Time Optimal` and `Willy Wonka`.
 I hope you enjoy the simulation.
 Instructions for how to build and run the simulations are below.

+This project was kept very simple by design.
+I wanted to minimize dependencies and keep the jar as small as possible.
+For example, this project could have used an argument parsing lib to simplify the `main` function which would violate the minimize dependencies rule.

 *Note*: This code comes with no warranty whatsoever!
 So, run at your own risk.
 There is licencing on this you are free to use as you see fit.